 Next generation learners love the flexibility of accessing learning resources anytime, anywhere.
 HTML5-based e-learning makes it possible for learners to access e-learning on their mobile devices.

 HTML5-based e-learning courses are known to load faster and consume less bandwidth (and bandwidth does matter when you are accessing e-learning outside the organization) as compared to Flash-based courses that are capable of draining the battery life of mobile devices.

-3. Runs on Multiple Browsers
+3. Convert Flash to HTML5 and Enable Learning on Multiple Browsers

 Learners who are familiar with Flash-based e-learning courses might be aware of this problem – where the course does not run on browsers such as IE or Firefox.
 This is because Flash requires a third-party browser plugin to be installed.
 Unlike Flash which requires a Flash player, HTML5 does not require any additional plugins to display e-learning content across various browsers.

 4. Convert Flash to HTML5 to Support Offline Access of Learning Resources